 You come up with goals and visions for the areas of your world – personal and career.
-You believe that if you actualize that goal, it will give you a level of feeling successful, worthy and satisfied.
+And believe that if you actualize that goal, it will give you a level of feeling successful, worthy and satisfied.
 But if you set goals based on external inputs only, it’s challenging to feel any level of satisfaction or success because the goals weren’t really your heart’s desires.

 The next step to creating truly meaningful goals is to dive into your dreams.